 This is the basic level of the job family where employees are responsible for performing routine entry level work in a training status to build their skills in conducting inspections of hot water heaters in public buildings and of amusement rides and elevators to determine if they are safe for continued operation.

-Knowledge, Skills and Abilitiesrequired at this level include knowledge of laws, codes, rules and regulations for the inspection of hot water heaters, amusement rides and elevators; of inspection and investigative methods and procedures; and of safety concepts, rules and codes.
+Knowledge, Skills and Abilities required at this level include knowledge of laws, codes, rules and regulations for the inspection of hot water heaters, amusement rides and elevators; of inspection and investigative methods and procedures; and of safety concepts, rules and codes; knowledge of computer skills and/or office automation software; knowledge of record-keeping and report writing methods and procedures.
 Ability is required to conduct inspections and investigations; to apply safety codes and standards; to provide consultation and advisory service; to establish and maintain effective working relationships with others; and to communicate effectively, both orally and in writing.

 Level II: Code: J10B Salary Band: J